KDE/print-manager/README.md

 Another useful external package (not required) is [IPP-USB](https://github.com/OpenPrinting/ipp-usb).
 IPP-USB is a mechanism that allows USB connected printers to be discovered and configured with IPP Driverless tools.
 USB printers that support IPP but for whatever reason, do not support a network interface can usually be configured using IPP-USB.

+> [!important]
-Of note, if a printer is not discovered on the network or with a USB connection and it does not support IPP, then the printer will have to be configured manually with print-manager.
+> If a printer is not discovered on the network or with a USB connection and it does not support IPP, then the printer will have to be configured manually with print-manager.

 ## General